-If you are using a mounting kit, attach this to the rear wall, prior to assembling the box.
+If you are using a mounting kit (economy range only), attach this to the rear wall, prior to assembling the box.
 Best to screw through the rear panel and into the mounting piece.
 Ensure that the keyhole is facing upwards.

 When mounting to a tree or post, firstly screw the top coach screw half way into the mounting point at the preferred height.
 Then slip the box over the screw and tighten up.
 Then attach the lower screw through the lower mounting point and tighten up.